zhangxingshuo/py-mcl/README.md

 # py-local
-Python localization script for an Arduino Robot, with support for different image matching algorithms
+Monte Carlo Localization implemented in Python.

+Provides support for ORB, SIFT, and SURF image matching algorithms, with planned addition of bag-of-words model and normalized information distance.

+Also includes visualization tools and performance benchmarks.